 These peanut butter cookies are like that 90-yard Hail Mary pass all the way down the field to take the victory.
 Particularly if you are the one who brought the cookies to game-day.
 Even if everything else goes horribly wrong, these cookies will win the day.
 And with the exception of those with peanut allergies (sorry, guys), these cookies will cover every other dietary restriction.

 So that’s it for this vegan party food Super Bowl Sunday roundup!

 This list of recipes is perfect whether you are hosting game day and want to surprise your friends with how delicious “rabbit food” can be, or you’re going to a meat eater’s game day celebration and want to make sure there is something you can eat.
 (This is why you may want to hide that bean dip in the other room!)
 We hope you like this recipe roundup, please subscribe if you aren’t already on our mailing list.
-And if you make one of our vegan recipes this Super Bowl Sunday, post it on Instagram and tag us in it (@fullofbeanslife), we would love to see it!
+And if you make one of our vegan recipes this Super Bowl Sunday (or ANY day, really), please post it on Instagram and tag us in it (@fullofbeanslife), we would love to see it!